IIIF/cookbook-recipes/recipe/0309-annotation-collection/index.md

 A large collection can be divided into multiple pages.
 The AnnotationCollection contains references to the first and last AnnotationPage and each AnnotationPage contains a reference to the next page in the chain.

 The AnnotationCollection should have a `label` property that can be shown to the user and it can optionally contain additional properties as specified in the [IIIF Presentation API 3](https://iiif.io/api/presentation/3.0/#a-summary-of-property-requirements).

+The AnnotationCollection has a `first` property that contains the URI of the first AnnotationPage in the sequence, a `last` property that contains the URI of the last AnnotationPage and it should have a `total` property that contains the total number of Annotations in the collection.

+The IIIF Manifest requires that Annotations that should be shown on a Canvas are contained in AnnotationPages referenced in the `annotations` property of that Canvas.
+This means that all Annotations need to be grouped by Canvas and put into one or more AnnotationPages per Canvas.
+An AnnotationPage can not contain Annotations for more than one Canvas.

+All AnnotationPages are separate documents that have an `items` property containing the list of Annotation objects and a `partOf` property that contains the URI of the parent AnnotationCollection and a `next` property that contains the URI of the next AnnotationCollection in the sequence.

+A IIIF viewer that displays Annotations on a Canvas follows the URIs in the `annotations` property of the Canvas and loads the Annotations in the referenced AnnotationPages.
+If the viewer wants to indicate that these Annotations belong to one or more AnnotationCollections it has to follow the URI in the `partOf` property of the AnnotationPages to identify the AnnotationCollection and display its label and choose a common color for the Annotations.
+This means that a viewer would have to load all AnnotationPages from all Canvases to present a list of all AnnotationCollections in the Manifest.

 ISSUES
 - mention `supplementary` property of Range? seems very specialized
-- each AnnotationPage has to be referenced from a Canvas and it can only contain Annotations for that Canvas -> Annotations have to be sorted by Canvas
-- the AnnotationPages also contain `partOf` references to the AnnotationCollection and `next` references to form a chain
-- the viewer has to follow Canvas -`annotations`-> AnnotationPage -`partOf`-> AnnotationCollection to know if there are AnnotationCollections
 - can a viewer find the AnnotationCollection from the Manifest? seeAlso?

 ## Restrictions